iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.20/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.onemedical.android 1 reviews"/>
 </p>

+> During a pandemic this company forces you to create an account, sign up for a free trial, and download this app just to try and get a vaccine appointment.
+Immoral and putting company & profit before what they claim as their mission: providing care to those who need it.<br> :date: __2021-04-03 22:56:21__

 > Really frustrating.
 Impersonal.
 Lots of flaws.
 They cancelled my Covid Vaccination appointment when I went inquire about it.
 I scheduled my Covid Vaccine over a week ago for an appointment a week later.
 I tried to call to make sure I had everything I would need to verify my occupation, I waited on hold for almost 20 minutes and finally had to leave a message.
 They never called me back like they said they would.
 Then I left another message.
 No call back.
 I had to use their chat service.
 Their representative was impersonal, wasn't aware of Los Angeles guidelines, and was no help.
 I inquired using their message service and was told that the facility I made the appointment at isn't where they are doing vaccinations (despite the fact that that's what I specifically made the appointment for).
 Rather than trying to help me, the representative cancelled my appointment and basically said, "good luck."
 I can't believe they are charging $200 a year for this.<br> :date: __2021-02-24 22:30:10__

 > The app does not even open and immediately crashes<br> :date: __2021-02-01 15:50:40__